 - (A) An OWHA registered team may participate only in tournaments which have been sanctioned by the OWHA or by another governing body affiliated with the International Ice Hockey Federation. - (B) To be eligible to participate in a tournament outside Ontario, a team must obtain written permission from the OWHA.
-A written request for sanction must be submitted to the OWHA Tournament Chairperson, c/o OWHA Office at least twenty (20) days prior to the event. - (C) Only teams which are registered with the OWHA or another governing body affiliated with the IIHF may participate in an OWHA sanctioned tournament. - (D) There are three (3) types of tournaments:
+A written request for sanction must be submitted to the OWHA Office at least twenty (20) days prior to the event. - (C) Only teams which are registered with the OWHA or another governing body affiliated with the IIHF may participate in an OWHA sanctioned tournament. - (D) There are three (3) types of tournaments:

-1. COMPETITIVE
+1. COMPETITIVE TOURNAMENTS

-TEAMS PLAYERS Teams registered Players properly registered Competitive with the on the competing OWHA OWHA Teams from outside team (OWHA Regulation 3 Ontario properly registered - Registration) Players from outside with their provincial or Ontario properly registered

-national governing body with their provincial or

-affiliated with the IIHF national governing body

-Teams registered House affiliated with the IIHF
+TEAMS PLAYERS ☑ Teams registered Competitive with the OWHA ☑ Teams from outside Ontario properly registered with their provincial or national governing body ☑ Players properly registered on the competing OWHA team (OWHA Regulation 3 - Registration) ☑ Players from outside Ontario properly registered with their provincial or affiliated with the IIHF national governing body ☑ Teams registered Senior affiliated with the IIHF Recreational or Masters with the OWHA, only if they have played in fewer than two competitive tournaments during the season and subject to the agreement of all teams in division.
+House the League teams are not permitted to enter a competitive tournament. .....
+Ineligible Teams Ineligible Players All unregistered teams ☑ All unregistered players ☒ All House League Teams

-League or Senior

-Recreational or Masters

-with the OWHA, only if

-they have played in fewer

-than two competitive

-tournaments during the

-season and subject to the

-agreement of all teams in

-the division.

-Ineligible Teams Ineligible Players

-All unregistered teams ☑ All unregistered players

-2. HOUSE LEAGUE
+2. HOUSE LEAGUE TOURNAMENTS

-TEAMS PLAYERS OWHA House League registered teams House League teams from outside Ontario properly registered with their provincial or national governing body affiliated with the IIHF Teams registered House League within the OWHA may participate in a maximum of 2 competitive tournaments in a single season and an unlimited number of house league tournaments.
-Players registered only House League and playing House League hockey within an association Players from outside Ontario and properly registered House League with their provincial or national governing body affiliated with the IIHF Ineligible Teams ☑ Any team registered OWHA or elsewhere as a Competitive Team ☑ All unregistered teams Ineligible Players ☑ Any player also registered on an OWHA Competitive Team is NOT eligible ☑ All unregistered players
+TEAMS PLAYERS ☑ OWHA House League registered teams ☑ House League teams from outside Ontario properly registered with their provincial or national governing body affiliated with the IIHF ☑ Teams registered House League within the OWHA may participate in an unlimited number of house league tournaments. ☑ Players registered only House League and playing House League hockey within an association ☑ Players from outside Ontario and properly registered House League with their provincial or national governing body affiliated with the IIHF Ineligible Teams ☑ Any team registered OWHA or elsewhere as a Competitive Team ☑ All unregistered teams Ineligible Players ✓ Any player also registered on an OWHA Competitive Team is NOT eligible ✓ All unregistered players

-3. ASSOCIATION
+3. ASSOCIATION TOURNAMENTS

 TEAMS PLAYERS

-teams made up of players who are from the same association, the appropriate age and registered with the OWHA Players properly registered and from same association Pick-up form does not apply May use substitute players of the appropriate age provided the substitute is registered with, &amp; regularly participates on another team in the same association Competitive players (from same association) are eligible
+Ø Teams made up of players who are from the same association, the appropriate age and registered with the OWHA Players properly registered and from same association Pick-up form does not apply May use substitute players of the appropriate age provided the substitute is registered with, & regularly participates on another team in the same association Competitive players (from same association) are eligible

-Ineligible Teams Ineligible Players
+Laile Tanana To all all la Diagrams

+Ine X ligible Teams Int Pligible Players A player is ineligible if

-× Any team registered as an OWHA Competitive team All unregistered teams A player is ineligible if she is not registered with the competing team's association.
+Any team registered as an OWHA Competitive team she is not registered with

+× All unregistered teams

+An unregistered teams the competing team's

+IXI

+An unregistered teams × association.
 All unregistered players